visgl/deck.gl/examples/website/safegraph/README.md

 ### Data Source

 To build your own application with deck.gl as Mapbox custom layers, check out the [documentation of @deck.gl/mapbox module](../../../docs/api-reference/mapbox/overview.md)

+### Basemap

+The basemap in this example is provided by [CARTO free basemap service](https://carto.com/basemaps).
+To use an alternative base map solution, visit [this guide](https://deck.gl/docs/get-started/using-with-map#display-maps-without-a-mapbox-token)